Right to Acquire Mortgages Explained

 FAQs

-There is no official rule on this from the government, however, you should first check with your housing association or landlord as it could be at their discretion.
-Remember, if you intend to lease your property, this will have an effect on the kind of mortgage to get, so seek professional help from a broker first.
+There is no official government rule on this; however, you should first check with your housing association or landlord as it could be at their discretion.
+Remember, if you intend to lease your property, this will affect the kind of mortgage you can get, so seek professional help from a broker first.

-There are no rules that exist as to how many times you can submit an application, but you should bear in mind that the entire process can be a lengthy one.
-If you have applied and been successful before, either with this scheme or Right to Buy, it’s likely your discount would be affected if you were to be successful again.
+No rules exist regarding how many times you can submit an application, but you should bear in mind that the entire process can be lengthy.
+If you have applied and been successful before, either with this scheme or Right to Buy, your discount would likely be affected if you were to be successful again.
 You are allowed to withdraw your application at any point.

-You wouldn’t be able to use this scheme if you have a private landlord.
+You wouldn’t be able to use this scheme without a private landlord.
 It is only available if you’re a housing association tenant.

 Ask a question